phac-nml/irida/doc/administrator/galaxy/index.md

 Before proceeding with the integration of Galaxy and IRIDA, the following requirements need to be met.

 1. [Galaxy version >= **v16.01**][galaxy-versions] is required as IRIDA makes use of [conda with Galaxy][].
 Earlier versions were supported previously, but are being phased out as more required tools are released under conda.
-A method to get newer conda-based tools to work with older Galaxy versions is described in our [FAQ][faq-conda].
+A method to get newer conda-based tools to work with older Galaxy versions is described in our [FAQ][faq-conda], however this option will not be supported and is not recommended.
 2. The filesystem is shared between the machines serving IRIDA and Galaxy under the same paths (e.g., `/path/to/irida-data` on the IRIDA server is available as `/path/to/irida-data` on the Galaxy server).

 Quick Start